Home Remodeling Ideas: Top 3 Exterior Siding Options

 Widely used in luxury homes and cottages, wood siding lends an unmistakably classic appeal to the property.
-Wood siding is available in a variety of types and grades and the total cost depends on the way you plan to finish the material.
-If you are looking for a clear finish with semi-transparent stains, opt for a high grade option with minimal knots.
+Wood siding is available in a variety of types and grades, and the total cost depends on the way you plan to finish the material.
+If you are looking for a clear finish with semi-transparent stains, opt for a high-grade option with minimal knots.
 If you are planning to paint the siding, you may opt for a less expensive grade.
-Though wood siding is vulnerable to insects or rodents, it can last from 10 to 100 years longer than synthetic materials, if maintained properly.
-Another major benefit of wood siding is that it is easy to shape and cut according to your style preferences, and requires less specialized skills for installation, resulting in lower labor cost compared to most other options.
+Though wood siding is vulnerable to insects or rodents, it can last from 10 to 100 years longer than synthetic materials if maintained properly.
+Another major benefit of wood siding is that it is easy to shape and cut according to your style preferences and requires less specialized skills for installation, resulting in lower labor costs compared to most other options.

 Fiber-cement siding is made of a combination of wood fibers, Portland cement, clay, and sand.
 This type of siding is gaining popularity among homeowners due to exceptional durability, weather resistance, and low maintenance.
 The mixture can be easily molded to resemble painted wood, stucco, or masonry.
 Though prefinished fiber cement siding doesn’t require any painting after installation, it can be repainted, if you wish to change its color.
 Fiber-cement siding is non-flammable, termite resistant, and requires minimal maintenance.
 Available in multiple styles and appearances, factory painting or finishes in fiber-cement siding are highly recommended.
 As far as the lifespan is concerned, you are looking at 25 to 50 years.